 Carpenter was born in New Haven, Connecticut in 1950, and died of a heart attack in 1983 when she was only 32 years old.
 The trigger for heart failure was her anorexia, which then cost her life.

 When Cindy Blackman saw a drum set for the first time as a little girl at a girlfriend’s house, she immediately fell in love with it at first sight.

 She was only even years old when she got her first drum set after an interminable whining.
 Her career began as a street musician in New York.

 Blackman was born in Ohio in 1959 and initially studied in Boston Blackman made a name for herself alongside Lenny Kravitz.
 She has earned her spurs in the music world, both in jazz and rock music.

 She is a versatile drummer who plays very deep, raw jazz grooves.
-This has helped her grow his fan base with millions of people listening to her music.
+This has helped her grow her fan base with millions of people listening to her music.

-In the 80s, Blackman founded and led his band, then played on drums with Lenny Kravitz from 1993 to 2004.
-His drumming art enabled her to be featured in many releases and tour the world.
+In the 80s, Blackman founded and led a band, then played on drums with Lenny Kravitz from 1993 to 2004.
+Her drumming art enabled her to be featured in many releases and tour the world.

 Cindy Blackman remains among the top drummers of all time.
 In 2016, she teamed up with producer Narada Michael who is also a drummer, and the two have been working on new material.

 Maureen Tucker was born in New Jersey in 1944.
 She became famous in the seventies for her unique drum style at The Velvet Underground.

 After hearing The Rolling Stones, she bought her first snare drum at the age of 19.
 Tucker taught herself the drums by playing a lot with the radio.